-Short name for "fungus-resistant vines", the intersections between Europeans Vines and fungus resistant species of American vines have emerged.
-Occasionally, they are also referred to as fungus-resistant, fungus-tolerant or simply robust varieties.
-Newer breeds are very complex and they can too Asians Vines especially because of the also desired resistance against frost be involved.
-It follows that all these grape varieties are not with the help of Genetic Engineering, that is, without gene transfer, were bred.
-Most varieties today as hybrids. interspecific Varieties or falsely verallgemeindernd direct carrier (Hybrids are not necessarily direct carriers), which were created between 1880 and 1935 in France.
-One wanted the resistance of the American vines against mushrooms (especially mildew ) and the phylloxera to combine with the quality of the European species Vitis vinifera.
-The hope, these vines could be grown despite phylloxera directly (standing on its own root), but unfortunately not fulfilled.
+Abbreviation for "fungus-resistant vines" that from intersections between Europeans Vines and fungal resistant species of American vines have emerged.
+In some cases they are also referred to as fungus-resistant, fungus-tolerant or simply as robust varieties.
+Newer breeds are very complex and so can Asians Vines especially because of the also desired resistance against frost be involved.
+It follows that all these grape varieties are not with the help of Genetic Engineering, that is, without gene transfer.
+Most varieties that are today called hybrids. interspecific Varieties or erroneously generalizing direct carrier (Hybrids are not necessarily direct carriers) were created in France between 1880 and 1935.
+One wanted the resistance of the American vines to mushrooms (especially mildew ) and the phylloxera combine with the quality of the European species Vitis vinifera.
+Unfortunately, the hope that these vines could be grown directly (standing on their own roots) despite phylloxera was not fulfilled.

-An international consortium for promotion of fungus-resistant grape varieties (PIWI International) was founded in 1999 in Einsiedeln (Switzerland) and has more than 250 members, mainly from the German-speaking countries Germany, Austria, Switzerland, Lichtenstein and Italy (South Tyrol) but also from Hungary.
-Czech Republic, France, Ireland, Holland and the USA.
-Many members come from the field and grow their own PIWI vines.
-In addition, too nurseries as well as various grape breeders and state research institutes of the consortium.
-Especially the wine institute in Freiburg (Bathing), but also others like Changins (Vaud, Switzerland), Geilweilerhof (Palatinate) and Geisenheim (Rheingau) deal with the new breed of PIWI varieties.
-The aim and purpose of the PIWI working group is to exchange scientific and practical knowledge in the field of PIWI grape varieties at national and international level and to give suggestions.
-Among other things, meetings or regional working groups are therefore periodically held.
+An international working group for the promotion of fungus-resistant grape varieties (PIWI International) was founded in Einsiedeln (Switzerland) in 1999 and has over 250 members, mainly from the German-speaking countries Germany, Austria, Switzerland, Lichtenstein and Italy (South Tyrol) but also from Hungary, Czech Republic, France, Ireland, Holland and the USA.
+Many members come from practice and grow PIWI vines themselves.
+In addition, too nurseries as well as various vine growers and state research institutes of the working group.
+Especially the winegrowing institute in Freiburg (Bathing), but also others like Changins (Vaud, Switzerland), Geilweilerhof (Palatinate) and Geisenheim (Rheingau) deal with the new breeding of PIWI varieties.
+The aim and purpose of the PIWI working group is to exchange scientific and practical knowledge in the field of PIWI grape varieties at national and international level and to provide suggestions.
+That is why, among other things, conferences or regional working groups are held periodically.
 See also a list of relevant keywords below grapevine,